RedHatInsights/export-service-go/docs/integration.md

 ## Additional requirements
 To request that we add the required network policies and PSK needed for your service to communicate with the internal API, please reach out to *@crc-pipeline-team*, message the *team-consoledot-pipeline* channel, or email *platform-pipeline@redhat.com*.

+Please add an entry to the [Export-Service Onboarded Services spreadsheet](https://docs.google.com/spreadsheets/d/1_8gvQU7f1Pj82urIjSLpOaA1IXtIZJhyrugQC1Yey2U/edit#gid=0) when onboarding an application to the export-service.